Table of Contents

 What is a contract data sheet?

-A contract data sheet, often called a contract summary or abstract, is a one-page document that highlights the most critical information from a full legal agreement.
+A contract data sheet, often called a contract summary, highlights the most critical information from a legal agreement.
+It typically includes contract value, key dates, parties, deliverables, and governing law.
+This makes it easier for stakeholders to reference essential data without reading the entire contract.
 It functions as an "at-a-glance" reference, containing key extracted data points like:

 • Contract Value